What is Responsive web design?

 User Interaction

-Encourage user engagement through intuitive interactivity.
-For example, allow swiping through menus on mobile devices or easy navigation on desktops.
+Make your website engaging with easy-to-use features.
+For example, allow swiping for menus on mobiles or simple navigation on desktops.

 Benefits of Responsive Web Design